 - 1/4 cup sugar

 Once frothy, add cream of tartar and increase mixer speed to high.
-Beat until stiff peaks form (but do not overbeat).
+Beat until soft peaks form.

-To assemble, remove cupcakes from their wrappers and dice into 1 inch cubes.
+To assemble, dice cake into 1 inch cubes.